College of Liberal Arts & Social Sciences > Academics > International Studies > Graduate Program > International Studies (MA)

-Earn your master’s in International Studies and develop a worldly perspective with a lens on global inequality.
-This academically rigorous, thesis-driven program, grounded in critical theory, uniquely focuses on themes of power and global systems.
-We're dedicated to building a community of scholars and researchers who demonstrate a commitment to questioning power and politics in a way that bridges theory and practice.
+Earn your master’s in International Studies and develop a complex, informal perspective on global inequality.
+This academically rigorous program, grounded in critical theory, focuses on themes of power and global systems.
+We’re dedicated to building a community of scholars and researchers who demonstrate a commitment to questioning power and politics in a way that bridges theory and practice.

-Courses are offered on weekday evenings at the Lincoln Park Campus and the program can be completed in two years.
+Courses are offered on weekday evenings at the Lincoln Park Campus.
+The program can be completed in two years.

 Study in Chicago, an international city with a strong foundation of NGOs and government entities.
 Connect with international and local NGOs like Amnesty International, Refugee One and Heartland Alliance, or with think tanks and diplomatic agencies like the Chicago Council on Global Affairs, the U.S. State Department and Chicago’s consular offices.